 Since inception, we have incurred significant losses from operations and negative cash flows from operations.
-Our net losses were \$30.4 million for the three months ended March 31, 2021 and \$104.3 million for the year ended December 31, 2020.
-As of March 31, 2021, we had an accumulated deficit of \$430.2 million.
-As we commenced a full promotional launch of EYSUVIS in early January 2021 and commercially launched our first product, INVELTYS, in January 2019, we have had only limited revenues to date from product sales and have financed our operations primarily through proceeds from our IPO, follow-on public common stock offerings and sales of our common stock under our ATM Offerings, private placements of preferred stock, borrowings under credit facilities, convertible promissory notes and warrants.
+Our net losses were \$36.5 million and \$66.9 million for the three and six months ended June 30, 2021, respectively, and \$104.3 million for the year ended December 31, 2020.
+As of June 30, 2021, we had an accumulated deficit of \$466.7 million.
+As we commenced a full promotional launch of EYSUVIS in early January 2021 and commercially launched our first product, INVELTYS, in January 2019, we have had only limited revenues to date from product sales and have financed our operations primarily through proceeds from our initial public offering, or IPO, follow-on public common stock offerings and sales of our common stock under our sales agreement with Jefferies, LLC, or Jefferies, in at-the-market offerings, or ATM Offerings, private placements of preferred stock, borrowings under credit facilities and the Loan and Security Agreement, or Loan Agreement, with Oxford Finance LLC, or Oxford Finance, convertible promissory notes and warrants.
 We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and clinical trials and engaging in activities to commercialize EYSUVIS and INVELTYS.
 Although we expect to continue to generate revenue from sales of EYSUVIS and INVELTYS, there can be no assurance as to the amount or timing of any such revenue, and we expect to continue to incur significant expenses and operating losses.
 Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year.